 Surili is an endangered species protected by law in Indonesia and Malaysia.

-Lutung is a species of ape that is indigenous to Indonesia.
-They live on the Java, Sumatra, and Borneo islands and inhabit parts of Malaysia and Thailand.
-Lutang are also known as the Javan lutung.
-These apes are small, with males reaching a maximum height of around 3.94 feet and females around 3.2 feet.
+These apes are small, weighing up to 15 pounds with males reaching a maximum height of around 3.94 feet and females around 3.2 feet.
 Their fur is thick and black, and they have long tails that improve their balance.
-Lutungs are Old World monkeys that are mainly active during the day, are proficient climbers, and can leap up to three meters between trees.
+Lutungs are Old World monkeys that are mainly active during the day, are proficient climbers, and can leap up to 9.8 feet between trees.
 Their primary food consists of fruits, leaves, and insects.
 These monkeys live in groups of up to 20 individuals.

 10. Snub-Nosed Monkey